-- 12. Counties participating in the Local Government Records program.
-For projects involving court-houses, priority is given to counties participating in the Local Government Records program.
-If a project involves the creation of county archival or records storage facilities, full participation is required. - 13.
-Projects that involve the installation of protective features when the absence of such features constitutes a serious threat to the historic structure.
-This can include the installation of burglary and fire-detection/suppression systems. - 14.
+- 12. Projects that involve the installation of protective features when the absence of such features constitutes a serious threat to the historic structure.
+This can include the installation of burglary and fire-detection/suppression systems. - 13.
 Geographic distribution and cultural diversity.
 To preserve the entire range of Mississippi's heritage, the Board of Trustees will consider geographic distribution and cultural diversity.
-Geographic distribution will be a factor in instances where applications compete equally in the first eleven criteria. - 15.
+Geographic distribution will be a factor in instances where applications compete equally in the first eleven criteria. - 14.
 Projects that will be completed.
 In order to ensure that a historic resource will be returned to service, priority will be given to projects that will finalize the preservation, rehabilitation, or restoration of the resource during this grant period.